When buying or selling a family home, a rental or a holiday home, it's essential to understand your property tax obligations first.

 Inland Revenue Property Tax Resources

-The IRD website provides the most reliable source of tax related information for buying or selling and the following links take you to the pages you need to check out:
+The IRD website is the most reliable source of tax related information for buying or selling.
+It is your intention when buying a property that matters.

-- The expenses you, as a landlord, can and can’t claim in tax returns.
+- Find out the expenses you, as a landlord, can and can’t claim in tax returns.

-There is a great deal more to buying or selling a property than most people think and many miss out on doing sufficient due diligence.
-We read many stories in the news but most goes unreported.
+There is a great deal more to buying or selling a property than most people think and many fail to do sufficient due diligence.
+While many stories make the news, most mishaps go unreported.

 If you would like us to include more property tax information, get in touch and let us know what you think needs to be covered.